Posts

 Scooter and Service Newline

-The angular power man from the north feels right at home in this expansion stage and takes two top marks with him.
+The edgy powerhouse from the north feels really comfortable in this expansion stage and takes two best values with it.

 There are no notable changes in the rise in the newline, but it does quite a bit due to the larger advance angle in the engine speed range.
 With 37.3Nm, it takes the top position in terms of torque in the third construction stage.
 The available speed range is narrower compared to the previous tests, but here too the Newline achieves a range of 4000 revolutions.
 With these values, considerations germinate after a longer primary with 24-60 ...